dragoonDorise/pegasus-android-metadata/README.md

 - [Super Nintendo](https://mega.nz/folder/py401SCI#5Gm6js7zz8yzvAqYW6vkaw)
 - Wonderswan & Color

-Keep in mind these are complete romsets artwork so they are heavy, several GB in total
+Keep in mind these are complete romset's artwork so they take a lot of space, several GB in total

-As soon as you have copied the media folders to your SD card you are good to go, put your SD Card back into your handheld, **ppen Pegasus and start playing!**
+As soon as you have copied the media folders to your SD card you are good to go, put your SD Card back into your handheld, **open Pegasus and start playing!**

 If something does not work please open an [issue](https://github.com/dragoonDorise/pegasus-android-metadata/issues)

 # Some Tips

-There are some som tips that can help you manage your collection Better.
+There are some some tips that can help you manage your collection Better.

 - Use CHD format
 - Clean your Mame roms